NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Note: Voicemail recording module, allows users to edit specific settings that you define:

-Make sure nmap is installed, all the other tools should be default installed (arp,asterisk)
+Make sure nmap is installed, all the other tools should be default installed (arp,asterisk).

 Just type ```nmap``` in the VoIP Server console and see if it shows up otherwise: